CANNABIDIOL THROUGHOUT TEXAS

 Cannabidiol, which is popularly known as CBD, is a non-psychoactive compound of the cannabis sativa plant.
-The use of the best CBD oil has skyrocketed in recent years but there are still many questions about using CBD in Texas.
+The use of cannabidiol has skyrocketed in recent years, but many questions are still about using CBD in Texas.

-There is growing evidence on the benefits of CBD as an effective treatment for a variety of conditions.
+There is growing evidence on the benefits of cannabidiol oil as an effective treatment for a variety of conditions.
 Some examples may include anxiety, depression, inflammation, chronic pain, arthritis, and many more.

 However, many people are still unsure about the legalities of using CBD in Texas.
-Is CBD oil legal here?
-Is it legal for patients to purchase CBD gummies and other hemp products?
-Is CBD flower Texas legal?
+Is cannabidiol legal in the state of Texas?
+Is it legal in Texas for patients to purchase cannabidiol gummies and other hemp products?
+Is cannabidiol flower Texas legal?

-Cannabis contains hundreds of cannabinoids including tetrahydrocannabinol (THC), which gives users a distinct “high.”
-Similarly, CBD is also a cannabinoid.
+Cannabis contains hundreds of cannabinoids, including tetrahydrocannabinol (THC), which gives users a distinct “high.”
+Similarly, cannabidiol is also a cannabinoid.
 However, it functions quite differently from THC.

 For one, CBD in Texas does not produce a psychoactive high that people associate with recreational use.

-In fact, CBD-dominant medical marijuana is almost completely THC free.
+In fact, CBD-dominant medical marijuana is almost completely THC-free.
 Moreover, it contains a minimal amount of the compound.
-As a result, you will not get high when taking CBD wellness products.
+As a result, you will not get high when taking cannabidiol wellness products.

 On the other hand, medical marijuana that contains THC causes the user to experience a high.
 Like CBD, there is also a range of medical symptoms and conditions that THC could alleviate.
 Examples of conditions that may benefit from THC are glaucoma, low appetite, and insomnia.